januszgrze/bitcoinrollups/website/websitecopy/homepage.md

 ---

-This website documents learning materials, news and research around the development of rollups on the Bitcoin network.
+This website documents learning materials, news, and research around the development of rollups on the Bitcoin network.
 Read the materials, form your own opinion, and reject maximalism.
 This site welcomes community contributions.

 ## The basics - what is a rollup